 Home health aides go to a patient's home, or work in a residential facility, to deliver health care to the elderly, ill, or disabled.
-Home health aides usually work with patients that need more extensive physical/medical care than a typical family can provide.
+Home health aides usually work with patients who need more extensive physical/medical care than a typical family can provide.
 While no formal education is required to secure a position as a home health aide, certificate and training courses are available from many postsecondary institutes.
 Optional certification is also available.

 |Required Education||None mandatory; certificate programs are available|